 Many of us have been making the most of the eased restrictions over the past couple of months, spending as much time as possibly seeing friends and family for socially-distanced catch ups and providing a much-needed boost for the struggling hospitality industry by indulging in lunches, brunches and dinners at our favourite spots again.

 However, this means you may not have had a chance to keep up with all the latest binge-worthy shows Netflix has been dropping.
-From Emily in Paris (or he array of shows like Emily in Paris) to Emma Roberts' new Christmas movie, Holidates, the list is endless.
+From everyone's latest obsession Bridgerton (opens in new tab) (we're totally rewatching) to Emily in Paris (opens in new tab) (or the array of shows like Emily in Paris (opens in new tab) and shows like Bridgerton (opens in new tab)), the list is endless.

 2. Throw yourself into home workouts